AnkurSheel/ankursheel_website/src/ankursheel_website/input/posts/2021/2021-12-12-weekly-roundup-48/weekly-roundup-48.md

 ---
-title: 'Weekly Roundup 48'
+title: "Weekly Roundup 48"
-excerpt: 'This weeks roundup contains articles from Gergely Orosz, Stephan Ango, Andrew Wilkinson, Kevon Cheung and Avy Faingezicht'
+excerpt: "This weeks roundup contains articles from Gergely Orosz, Stephan Ango, Andrew Wilkinson, Kevon Cheung and Avy Faingezicht"
-coverImage: 'assets/images/weekly-roundup-cover.png'
+coverImage: "assets/images/weekly-roundup-cover.png"
+category: "weekly roundup"
 tags:

-    - 'weekly roundup'
+- "weekly roundup"

 ---

 Every week I come across some great articles.
 Here are some of the posts I feel you will enjoy reading as much as I did.